bryandevelops/SolarSystem/README.md

 SolarSystem users are able to:

 * View relevant planetary information about any of the eight planets by hovering over them
-* Thanks to calls from a public OpenData API, users can click on a planet to display all of the relevant data pertaining to that specific planet
+* Thanks to calls from a public OpenData API, users can click on a planet to display all of the relevant data pertaining to that specific planet.
+Here's a snippet of how I make this possible:

 ```
 let elements = Array.from(document.querySelectorAll('.planet'));